microsoft/vscode-docs/blogs/2022/09/15/dev-container-features.md

 Development containers are a great way to simplify environment set up - they provide a full-featured coding environment with the tools your project needs.
 They’re configured using an image, Dockerfile, or Docker Compose file and `devcontainer.json`, which is a metadata format used to enrich containers with development specific content and settings.

-When creating a dev container, you may encounter the same "I just need one more thing!" – maybe you’re using a Node.js image in your Dockerfile and just need to add Git.
+When creating dev containers, you may have the same "I just need one more thing!" reaction repeatedly – maybe you’re using a Node.js image in your Dockerfile and just need to add Git.
 Or maybe you need to add something more complex, like working with Docker or Kubernetes from within your dev container.
 Dev containers are great since anyone accessing your code will have the same, consistent experience with all those tools you added – but what’s the best way to add them?

 What if there was an easy way to install that extra tool in your dev container, simply by mentioning the tool’s name and version?
 Or what if as a tool user or author, you could create an easy way for others to install it?
 Sharing manual scripts can help with reuse, but when referencing one, you may forget to reference container or tooling settings, such as enabling ptrace support for Go, Rust, or C++ debugging, adding a specific entry point to fire on container start, or ensuring the right VS Code extensions are included.

 We’re happy to share that dev container Features help you smoothly get the tools you need in your dev container!

-Features are self-contained units of installation code, designed to install atop a wide-range of base container images.
+Features are self-contained units of installation code, container config, and/or settings and extensions designed to enable new development features in your dev container.
+They can be built to work with a wide range of base container images.
 As part of our work on the [open dev container specification](https://containers.dev/), we’ve made some improvements to where you can grab pre-created Features and how you can author and distribute your own.

 Let’s see what’s new and how you can get started with Features from any dev container supporting tool or service (like the [VS Code Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or [GitHub Codespaces](https://github.com/features/codespaces))!

-## Using Features
+## Adding Features to your dev container

 Dev Container Features provide a quick way to associate dev container metadata with some install steps.
 You can add them to your dev containers through a simple reference.

 These Features can now be stored as [OCI Artifacts](https://github.com/opencontainers/artifacts) in any supporting container registry, which means you can reference them using the same types of identifiers you would use to reference a container image.
 We’ve moved some early Features that were in the [vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers/issues/1589) repository into a new [devcontainers/features](https://github.com/devcontainers/features) repository where they are published using this new approach.

-Referencing Features from devcontainers/features is as simple as adding a `features` property to your `devcontainer.json`.
+Referencing different Features from the devcontainers/features repository is as simple as adding a `features` property to your `devcontainer.json`.
 Each Feature has a `README.md` that shows how to reference the Feature and which options are available for it.

 The example below installs the [go](https://github.com/devcontainers/features/tree/main/src/go) and [docker-in-docker](https://github.com/devcontainers/features/tree/main/src/docker-in-docker) Features: